ENG-Mazen-Amr/Predicting-Diabetes-project/README.md

 # Predicting-Diabetes-project
-I worked on building an application to predict the likelihood of diabetes using artificial intelligence techniques, specifically deep learning networks.
-Project details: I trained a model using the PyTorch library on real data from https://www.kaggle.com/.../diabetes-prediction-dataset.
-The model predicts the likelihood of diabetes based on 21 health and behavioral features.
-A modern and user-friendly graphical user interface was developed using CustomTkinter.
-The user can input their data and receive the prediction result directly, with the option to save the data.
-I used libraries such as pandas and numpy for data analysis, scikit-learn for processing, splitting, and normalization, PyTorch for designing and training the deep model, CustomTkinter for professional user interface development, and pickle and csv for saving the model and data.
-I also used ChatGPT for: organizing the code and improving its structure, solving some problems.
-Key features: intelligent processing of some characteristics (amplifying/reducing their impact based on importance), saving user data for later analysis, support for dark and light mode, easy and smooth design for any user.
+🔬 Project Overview:

+I developed an AI-based application to predict the likelihood of diabetes using deep learning techniques.

+💡 Project Details:

+Trained a deep learning model using PyTorch on real-world data from Kaggle’s Diabetes Prediction Dataset .

+The model predicts the probability of diabetes based on 21 health and behavioral features.

+A modern and user-friendly graphical user interface (GUI) was built using CustomTkinter.

+Users can input their data and receive instant prediction results, with the ability to save their data for future reference.

+🧰 Tools & Libraries Used:

+pandas, numpy: for data analysis and preprocessing

+scikit-learn: for data splitting, normalization, and other preprocessing tasks

+PyTorch: for designing and training the deep learning model

+CustomTkinter: for building a professional and modern GUI

+pickle, csv: for saving the trained model and user data

+ChatGPT was used to:

+Organize and refactor code

+Solve certain development challenges

+⭐ Key Features:

+Smart feature handling (e.g., amplifying or reducing the impact of certain features based on importance)

+Ability to store user input data for later analysis

+Supports light and dark themes

+Clean, intuitive design for an enhanced user experience